 Book-based planning sequences allow teachers to use a wide range of high quality and significant children's literature to engage, challenge and support children to be critical readers and confident and informed writers.
 All National Curriculum requirements of grammar, spelling, vocabulary, literary language and composition are embedded leading towards a variety of purposeful and exciting shorter, longer and extended writing outcomes where the audience and purpose is clear.

-Literary Leaves are book-based comprehension for the teaching of reading, using whole books, rather than extracts.
+Using DERIC we have a book-based comprehension for the teaching of reading, using whole books, rather than extracts.
 They are used in whole-class or guided reading sessions.